pni-lab/connattractor/docs/01-paper.md

 coarse optimization for the noise level ($\sigma=0.37$) of the stochastic walk, to reproduce the bimodal distribution of the real fMRI timeseries in the state space (see [figure](#rest-validity)).

+For all experiments conducted, the connectome of study 1 is used as a base for the CBH and the projection, with the hyperparameters $\beta = 0.04$ and $\sigma=0.37$, resulting in 4 distinct attractor states.

 todo:
 - explained variance of energy through state sample
 - attractor classification accuracy